 NUR 530 Theoretical Educational Foundations of Nursing Education (3) In this course, the student will examine multiple educational theories.
 The student critiques the components of the theories and explores the value and contributions of the theories to nursing, advanced nursing, and evidence-based practice.
 The student will show how to apply the theories in education with clients and their families.
+This course includes a 20-contact-hour clinical integration experience.
 Prerequisites/Corequisites: None.

 NUR 531 Curriculum Development (3) In this course, the student focuses on the processes of curriculum development.
 Traditional and advanced program development applied to various educational environments are examined.
 Students in this course learn the theoretical foundations that address curriculum development, assessment, and evaluation.
 They also focus on portions of the curriculum, which include social, professional, and educational trends that affect nursing education curriculum.
+This course includes a 60-contact-hour clinical integration experience.
 Prerequisites/Corequisites: None.

 NUR 532 Course Development (3) In this course, the student will learn to develop courses for use in traditional small to medium size classrooms, online learning, hybrid learning, lecture for large classes and short courses.
 Students will be challenged to plan for student engagement in these courses with the addition of transition from one type of course to another due to emergency situations.
 Blooms taxonomy and writing course and student objectives will be emphasized.
 The student focuses on developing outcomes for the course, how to write a syllabus and a timeline, how to meet accreditation requirements, how to utilize technology in developing courses, how to utilize theory in establishing a framework for courses, how to utilize current evidence-based research to develop courses, and how to utilize different teaching and learning strategies in developing courses.
+This course includes a 60-contact-hour clinical integration experience.
 Prerequisites/Corequisites: Curriculum Development.

 NUR 533 Teaching Strategies (3) In this course, the student explores how to plan instruction on a nursing topic, creating and adapting meaningful lessons, and assessment/evaluation strategies for multiple learning environments and learner characteristics.
 The student will consider the diverse learning needs and ethical considerations of various learner groups (e.g., vulnerable populations, clients with disparities, nursing students, staff, and patients/caregivers).
 Students also examine how to effectively integrate technology tools and develop lessons encompassing those needs.
 Students will explore evaluation strategies and related outcome measurements and how technology can assist.
-This course includes a 45-contact-hour clinical integration experience.
+This course includes a 60-contact-hour clinical integration experience.
 Prerequisites/Corequisites: Curriculum Development, Course Development.

 NUR 534 Testing and Evaluation Strategies (3) In this course, the student examines educational measurement.
 Assessment and evaluation concepts, models, and frameworks are compared and analyzed for applicability in curriculum development.
 The student engages in application of measurement theory to the construction and use of educational evaluation tools.
-This course includes a 45-contact-hour clinical integration experience.
+This course includes a 60-contact-hour clinical integration experience.
 Prerequisites/Corequisites: Curriculum Development, Course Development, Teaching Strategies.